T R A V E L

 A trip to Bali in the 90s convinced me that what I was seeking was “otherness,” something other than American culture.
 When a bare-chested woman was walking down a dirt road in Ubud with fruit on her head, I thought—I’m not in America anymore.
 Later, witnessing a bloody cockfight would cement that notion.

 Heat and humidity could not wrest my love of traveling from me.
 I went to Bali, Australia, Europe, the Maldives, Mexico, Belize, and many other countries.
 For many years, I made every effort to be somewhere else on my birthday—Japan, Paris, Greece, Bangkok, Rome, Hong Kong.
-In the end, it could be the fatigue of the familiar that demandd new scenery, new music, and a new language.
+In the end, it could be the fatigue of the familiar that provoke new scenery, new music, and new language.
 Travel has rarely been a burden, but more of a sense of anticipation.
 Planning is half the fun!

 Some pictures were taken with a 35mm camera—most with an iPhone, which in many ways is the better camera—certainly when traveling, it is the more convenient tool.
+Photography is about how you see the world—and the ability to capture it at the moment, because they are indeed, fleeting.

 It is a game of sorts—go to tourist destinations and make every attempt to photograph things differently—a good example was at the Sagrada Família in Barcelona, where holding the camera toward the vaulted ceiling captured some kaleidoscopic images.
+Photography has always felt like

 Traveling creates stories.
 And all places have their stories, as do the people you meet.
 We engage with a culture other than the one we know—language, cuisine, and dress come together to create a story vastly unique and, for many, transformative.
 It can be arduous and boring (airports, delayed flights, and toll tickets from other countries), but with the first exploration of the streets, the cuisine, the art, and the music, all the initial logistics fade.